Reviewed by Alissa B Daschbach MA BS MH

 What the FDA has said about CBD so far

 Over the last few years, CBD companies have developed an unfortunate habit of receiving the latest FDA updates with a mixture of resentment and trepidation.
-At multiple points starting in early 2017, the FDA has released communications that seemingly put the CBD industry in jeopardy.
-In some cases, uninitiated pundits and consumers have spread these announcements far and wide as proof that the “walls are closing in” on the unregulated, and therefore apparently dangerous, domestic hemp industry.
+At multiple points starting in early 2017, the FDA has released communications that seemingly put the CBD industry in jeopardy by threatening non-complying companies with legal action, including injunction and/or seizure of product.² In some cases, uninitiated pundits and consumers have spread these announcements far and wide as proof that the “walls are closing in” on the unregulated, and therefore apparently dangerous, domestic hemp industry.

 What many commentators have failed to recognize, however, is that the FDA is inherently a regulatory agency.
 It does not pass laws, and it only makes policies based on its interpretation of laws that Congress has devised.
 If the FDA has come across as being critical or antagonistic toward the CBD industry, it is only because existing CBD laws are still not the friendliest.
 If we look beyond the ominous warning letters that the FDA continues to send to CBD companies that violate regulations, it’s clear to see that this federal agency is actually remarkably hopeful regarding the potential therapeutic value that CBD may offer.